 - Mapping scheme

-Distribution dot maps are produced from these datasets using Alan Morton's DMAP.
+Distribution dot maps are produced from these datasets using Alan Morton's DMAP software or QGIS.
 These maps may be based on an individual dataset, on all combined, or on all plus the Mapping Scheme.

-Our data is also on the NBN Gateway, and distribution maps can be produced online from there.
+Our data is also available on the NBN Atlas and distribution maps can be produced online from there.

 Local recording software